Submitty/submitty.github.io/_docs/instructor/assignment_configuration/configuration_path.md

 ```
 /var/local/submitty/courses/<SEMESTER>/<COURSE>/config_upload/
 ```

+Alll uploaded configurations will be available for selection in the dropdown menu (prefixed by "UPLOADED").

 However, repeatedly uploading files through this interface is a tedious workflow to develop and debug complex autograding